 High-risk home loans

-If you are having difficulty getting a standard home loan, you may need to consider other options.
-These loans can help you break into the property market in the short term, but they do come with serious risks.
+High-risk loans can help you break into the property market in the short term, but come with serious risks.

 These loans often: